-8.5.
-DAML Script 345

-''' query : Template t => Party -> Script [(ContractId t, t)] Query the set of active contracts of the template that are visible to the given party. allocateParty: Text -> Script Party Allocate a party with the given display name using the party management service. allocatePartyOn: Text -> Text -> Script Party Allocate a party with the given display name using the party management service. submit: Party -> Commands a -> Script a Submit the commands as a single transaction. submitMustFail : Party -> Commands a -> Script () Submit the commands as a single transaction but error if it succeeds.
-This is only useful for testing. createCmd : Template t => t -> Commands (ContractId t) Create a contract of the given template. exerciseCmd: Choice t c r => ContractId t -> c -> Commands r Exercise a choice on the given contract. exerciseByKeyCmd: (TemplateKey t k, Choice t c r) => k -> c -> Commands r Exercise a choice on the contract with the given key. createAndExerciseCmd: Choice t c r => t -> c -> Commands r Create a contract and exercise a choice on it in the same transacton. '''
+query : Template t => Party -> Script [(ContractId t, t)]

+Query the set of active contracts of the template that are visible to the given party.

+allocateParty : Text -> Script Party

+Allocate a party with the given display name using the party management service.

+allocatePartyWithHint : Text -> PartyIdHint -> Script Party

+Allocate a party with the given display name and id hint using the party management service.

+allocatePartyOn : Text -> ParticipantName -> Script Party

+Allocate a party with the given display name on the specified participant using the party management service.

+allocatePartyWithHintOn : Text -> PartyIdHint -> ParticipantName -> Script Party sleep : RelTime -> Script ()

+Allocate a party with the given display name and id hint on the specified participant using the party management service.

+Sleep for the given duration.

+This is primarily useful in tests where you repeatedly call query until a certain state is reached.
+Note that this will sleep for the same duration in both wallcock and static time mode.

+submit : Party -> Commands a -> Script a

+Submit the commands as a single transaction.

+submitMustFail : Party -> Commands a -> Script ()

+Submit the commands as a single transaction but error if it succeeds.
+This is only useful for testing.

+createCmd : Template t => t -> Commands (ContractId t) Create a contract of the given template.

+exerciseCmd : Choice t c r => ContractId t -> c -> Commands r Exercise a choice on the given contract.

+exerciseByKeyCmd : (TemplateKey t k, Choice t c r) => k -> c -> Commands r Exercise a choice on the contract with the given key.

+createAndExerciseCmd : Choice t c r => t -> c -> Commands r

+Create a contract and exercise a choice on it in the same transacton.